Gender: introduction

 Although gender confers many privileges on men, a significant number of health outcomes are worse amongst men.
 The reasons for this are not completely understood but may relate to direct exposure to more hazardous environments (e.g. through occupational exposures), gender-influenced behaviours (e.g. substance misuse (see our alcohol and drugs pages)) or differences in service use.

-In relation to mental health, differences between the sexes become apparent in adolescence with young women at greater risk of reporting and being diagnosed with depression, anxiety and eating disorders while young men experience a higher prevalence of hyperactivity disorders, drug and alcohol problems, suicide and violence (Tod et al, 2013).
+In relation to mental health, differences between genders become apparent in adolescence with young women at greater risk of reporting and being diagnosed with depression, anxiety and eating disorders while young men experience a higher prevalence of hyperactivity disorders, drug and alcohol problems, suicide and violence (Tod et al, 2013).
 Experience of gender-based violence is strongly associated with higher levels of mental health problems.
+Trans people are disproportionately affected by mental health difficulties and experience higher levels of mental health problems, suicide, and violence (Stonewall, 2018).

 Intersections between gender and other social hierarchies

 Health inequalities by sex and gender differ by age, ethnicity, disability, religion, sexual orientation, and transgender status.
-Relative inequality between socio-economic groups (SEGs) in health status by gender can be different within each of these equality strata (Millard et al, 2015).
+Relative inequality between socio-economic groups in health status by gender can be different within each of these equality strata (Millard et al, 2015).
+For example, inequalities in cause of death show different patterns for females and males by age range (see our Older people: inequalities pages).